 According to the US Department of Labor, companies across the globe can be expected to generate more than 55,000 openings for experienced technical project managers.
 This represents an incredible growth rate that even outstrips the national average growth rate.

 If you’re serious about pursuing a career as a technical project manager, you should check out our Technical Project Management Online Bootcamp.
-You'll learn all the skills that earn the highest salaries in the project management field, like how to translate big picture goals into budgets and timelines, and carry projects to completion, one KPI at a time.
+You'll learn all the important skills in the project management field, like how to translate big picture goals into budgets and timelines, and carry projects to completion, one KPI at a time.

 Along with the rest of your cohort and a personal mentor, you’ll use industry-preferred project management software like Asana, and leverage agile development techniques to keep everyone on track.
 And that’s only the first step towards a long, rewarding journey.